nickbabcock/eecs381-lint/README.md

 # Our clang-tidy executable is in bin/clang-tidy
 ```

+(For contributors): we use [git-subrepo](https://github.com/ingydotnet/git-subrepo) to manage our modifications to the `clang-tools-extra` repo.

 ## History

 The first implementation, written in 2013, was a plugin written for